 You’ll also be glad of the flat, easy ridge from this point, leading you to the hill before Greberegg.
 The path leads you along the top edge of a meadow with great views down into the Suld valley to the south, and – between the trees – all the way down to Lake Thun, Interlaken and beyond.

 Another steeper section of the route leads up from here to the heights above Greberegg through the forest, where a couple of re-purposed logs serve as benches for the weary-legged.
-Not far from here, we realized that we had to curtail our walk, as we’d left it too late to make it all the way to the Brunnihütte and back before meeting friends in the evening.
+Not far from here, we realised that we had to curtail our walk, as we’d left it too late to make it all the way to the Brunnihütte and back before meeting friends in the evening.
 The tantalizing view to the hut was enough to ensure that we’d be back another time to finish the job.